Founding Team

 Anna Ellis Nesser is an Early Childhood Special Education + Montessori Certified Educator, and a School Greening and Gardening Consultant.
 Anna's 14Y experience in early childhood education in classrooms & in developing and leading NYC urban farm programs for all ages is key to our nature-based approach.

-MariaClara Planel is Brazilian-American with two decades of experience growing businesses and launching new brands, with 15Y leading roles in tech and retail segments, and the last 5Y helping Collective Kind helping Collective Kind make the dream of Montessori accessibility come true for families of all backgrounds.
+Clara Planel is a Brazilian-American with two decades of experience growing communities and businesses, who took the leap of becoming an Early Childhood Educator since 2020, studying Special Education at Bank Street College and helping Collective Kind make the dream of progressive quality education come true for families of all backgrounds.

 Our Incredible Team:

-Jessica Melendez (she/her) @ Gowanus is a dedicated early childhood educator with a Bachelor's degree in Liberal Arts, with a concentration in Social Welfare, from The City College.
+Jessica Melendez (she/her) is a dedicated early childhood educator with a Bachelor's degree in Liberal Arts, with a concentration in Social Welfare, from The City College.
 With six years of experience as a nanny and a Montessori preschool teacher, she understands the significance of introducing young children to diverse cultures, especially in a melting pot like New York City.
 Jessica is from Brooklyn, NY, and is bilingual, a skill she enthusiastically integrates into her classroom lessons to enrich her students' learning experiences.
 Outside of her professional life, Jessica is an avid runner and cherishes quality time with her family, with whom she shares a profound connection to her Mexican heritage.

 Margaret Ellis (she/her) social media, born and raised in Brooklyn, NY has developed and taught early education classes in dance and Spanish.
 She has worked in Montessori and public school classrooms in both NYC and Ohio over the past four years.
 She uses her background in Anthropology and early childhood anti-bias studies to foster social-emotional growth in children through play, art, and movement.

-Stacey Sukoff (she/her) @ Clermont is a career early childhood educator excited to join a community of caring and loving educators.
+Stacey Sukoff (she/her) @ Clermont Director is a career early childhood educator excited to join a community of caring and loving educators.
 She has spent time teaching in a variety of early childhood settings in the midwest and NYC as well as studying Curriculum and Teaching at Teachers College with a special focus on bringing socially just and inclusive curriculum and instruction into the classroom.
 Her favorite part about being at school is building relationships and experiencing joy with children and families!

-Vanessa Maldonodo Bates (she/her) @ Clermont is a British-Venezuelan AMI Montessori Certified Educator + Event Producer + eternally curious person.
+Vanessa Maldonodo Bates (she/her) @ Clermont Montessori Guide is a British-Venezuelan AMI Montessori Certified Educator + Event Producer + eternally curious person.
 With background in Art History and Museum Studies .
 She is passionate about art, music, theatre, literature and dance.
 Vanessa is looking forward getting to know the children and helping them nurture and strengthen their individuality.

 Our Founding Team: